Reentrant phase transition in holographic thermodynamics of Born-Infeld AdS black hole: Introduction

 These issues can be addressed by extending the parameter space of bulk thermodynamics.
 It has been argued that varying the bulk pressure $P$, is equivalent to varying the central charge $C$ or the number of colors $N$ in the dual gauge theory \cite{Kastor:2009wy,Kastor:2014dra,Karch:2015rpa,Johnson:2014yja,Dolan:2014cja}, via a holographic dictionary

-where $k$ is a numerical factor determined by specific features of the holographic system \cite{Karch:2015rpa}.
+where $k$ is a numerical factor (more details can be seen in Appendix \ref{central}).
 If the variation of Newton’s constant $G$ is included, the central charge $C$ can be fixed so that the field theory remains unchanged, and varying $\Lambda$ alters the CFT volume $\mathcal{V}$ more naturally.
 Inspired by this perspective, an exact match between the CFT thermodynamics and the extended gravitational thermodynamics has been made for charged (rotation) AdS black holes \cite{Visser:2021eqk}.
 The possible critical behaviors in the holographic dual of extended thermodynamics of the black holes were also studied \cite{Cong:2021jgb}.
 Three thermodynamic ensembles were found to exhibit intriguing critical behaviors, including the VdW like phase transition in fixed $(\tilde{Q},\mathcal{V},C)$ ensemble, the Hawking-Page like phase transition in fixed $(\tilde{\Phi},\mathcal{V},C)$ ensemble, as well as a new zeroth-order phase transition between the high-entropy and low-entropy phases in fixed $(\tilde{Q},\mathcal{V}, \mu)$ ensemble, where $\tilde{Q}$, $\tilde{\Phi}$, $\mu$ denote the CFT electric charge, CFT electric potential and chemical potential for $C$ respectively.

 A mixed bulk/boundary formalism of holographic thermodynamics was also proposed \cite{Cong:2021fnf}, where both the variations of bulk pressure $P$ and central charge $C$ are included in the first law of AdS black holes.
 Within this framework, we can study the bulk thermodynamics with the familiar pressure-volume term, meanwhile keeping the boundary central charge fixed.
 For charged AdS black holes, it was shown that a first-order phase transition between small and large black holes can occur when the dual field theory contains many degrees of freedom (a large central charge), whereas for the dual field theory with few degrees of freedom (a small central charge), there is no first-order phase transition in the bulk.
 Moreover, the associated critical central charge has a universal property---completely governed by the electric charge $Q$ and independent of the bulk pressure $P$.